-Like it so often does, The Sopranos leaves us with a sublime low-key scene to perfectly cap off the episode.
-Tony and Meadow return home and Carmela tells Tony that the priest slept over.
-Arguing ensues (“This is too fucked up to even comprehend”) until Carmela pulls out the chair (“Your therapist called.
+Like it so often does, The Sopranos leaves us with a sublime, low-key ending to perfectly cap off the episode.
+Tony and Meadow return home, and Carmela tells Tony that the priest slept over.
+Arguing ensues (“This is too fucked up to even comprehend”), forcing Carmela to pull out the chair (“Your therapist called.
 Jennifer?”), and Tony is immediately put on the defensive.
-The ending is nothing, but it is everything, summing up the entire episode in a beautifully understated fashion.
+The ending is nothing, but it is also everything, summing up the entire episode in a beautifully understated fashion.

-I hope I did it justice.
-This is the greatest hour of television of all time we’re talking about.
-It’s a tour-de-fucking-force of emotion and a powerhouse display of acting.
-Top-notch in everything else, too — writing, directing, editing and all the rest of that behind-the-camera parcheesi.
+Without a doubt in my mind, this is the greatest hour of television ever produced.
+It’s a tour-de-force of emotion, and a powerhouse display of acting, and it’s top-notch in everything else, too — writing, directing, editing and all the rest of that behind-the-camera parcheesi.

-- Irina — Tony’s Russian mistress — combines the phrase “knight in shining armor” with the The Moody Blues’ “Nights In White Satin” (from their 1967 debut Days Of Future Passed), to come up with the term “knight in white satin armor”.
+- Irina — Tony’s Russian mistress — combines the phrase “knight in shining armor” with The Moody Blues’ “Nights In White Satin” (from their 1967 debut Days Of Future Passed), to come up with the term “knight in white satin armor”.
 It’s such an amusing and interesting turn-of-phrase that it would be used as an episode title late in season two.

-- Jamie-Lynn Sigler was a pretty good actress, especially in the earlier seasons.
+- Jamie-Lynn Sigler was a very good actress, especially in the earlier seasons.
 Her skill made it possible for the show to delve into the lives of the Soprano children, and this might actually be her finest performance of the entire series.
-This is also probably my peak point of admiration for Meadow as a character.
+Nevertheless, Meadow remains overly whiny and dramatic.
+Then again, she’s a spoiled teenager.

-- Tony talks about how he liked history in college.
-It once again plays into his idyllic view of the past.
+- Tony talks about how he liked history in college, once again playing into his idyllic view of the past.

-- More mention of Scorsese films as Meadow tells Tony how her friends all prefer Casino to The Godfather, and Carmela and Father Phil talk about how Robert DeNiro was almost cast as Jesus in The Last Temptation of Christ.
+- More mention of Scorsese films as Meadow tells Tony how her friends all prefer Casino to The Godfather, while Carmela and Father Phil talk about how Robert DeNiro was almost cast as Jesus in The Last Temptation of Christ.
 (Fr.
-Phil parodies Travis Bickle) Goodfellas is the film that The Sopranos is most indebted to, so it’s no surprise that the Scorsese name-dropping is frequent.
+Phil then does an imitation Travis Bickle on the cross).
+Goodfellas is the film that The Sopranos is most indebted to, so it’s no surprise that the Scorsese name-dropping is frequent.
 Five of his films have already been mentioned by name (Goodfellas, Casino, The Last Temptation of Christ, Taxi Driver and, of course, Kundun).